jlin96/inventory_management/README.md

 AWS S3 bucket host the front end as a static website AWS S3 bucket host backend code
 EBS utilized the backend S3 bucket and an ec2 instance that is connected to the RDS

+TODO
+FrontEnd testing with Jest was not covered.
+Jmeter was not implemented in the Jenkins Pipeline.
+BurbSuite Reporting was not utilized.